-- (b) To eliminate amortization expense of \$12.8 million for the year ended December 31, 2007 related to the historical intangible assets recorded by OMX. - (c) To adjust debt obligations for the borrowing of \$1,050.0 million (\$68.9 million short-term and \$981.1 million long-term) under a senior secured term loan facility and \$475.0 million in 2.50% convertible senior notes by Nasdaq to finance the \$1,967.8 million cash payment (See Note 3) and refinance existing debt at OMX of \$294.1 million (\$161.5 million short-term and \$132.6 million long-term).
-Nasdaq also utilized cash on hand for the cash payment and OMX debt refinancing.
-The term loan has a variable interest rate, and the notes have a fixed interest rate.
+- f.
+The level of maintenance expenditures required to obtain the expected future cash flows from the asset.
+OMX expects to incur research and development expenses to maintain its technology.
+With respect to the customer relationships, OMX incurs sales and marketing expenses to maintain the current customers.
+Nasdaq believes that historically the research and development and sales and marketing expenses have maintained the quality of its products and services, thus contributing to a longer life. - (b) To eliminate amortization expense of \$12.8 million for the year ended December 31, 2007 and \$2.2 million for the period ended February 26, 2008 related to the historical intangible assets recorded by OMX. - (c) To adjust debt obligations for the borrowing of \$1,050.0 million under our senior secured term loan facility and \$475.0 million in 2.50% convertible senior notes by Nasdaq to finance the \$1,967.8 million cash payment for OMX and refinance existing debt at OMX of \$294.1 million.
+Nasdaq also utilized cash on hand for the cash payment for OMX and the OMX debt refinancing, which totaled \$736.9 million.
+The senior secured term loan facility has a variable interest rate and the notes have a fixed interest rate.

-Pro forma interest expense resulting from our new capital structure is as follows (dollars in millions):
+Pro forma interest expense is as follows (dollars in millions):